-- how long you have successfully complied with your probation terms before the alleged violation occurred
+- how long you have successfully complied with your probation terms and exhibited good behavior before the alleged violation occurred

-- recommendations by the Nevada Department of Parole and Probation
+- recommendations by the Nevada Department of Parole and Probation5

-Can I choose not to do probation in Las Vegas, NV?
+5. Can I choose not to do probation?

 For information about Colorado probation, go to our site about Colorado probation.